Please click on the link below to visit the full, country specific entry requirements for this programme.

 Year 2 builds upon this foundation, through the introduction of more advanced concepts and operational aspects of business, management and accounting and finance.

-Year 3 draws the previous years’ teaching and learning together through introduction and development of Accounting, Finance and Strategy.
+Year 3 draws the previous years’ teaching and learning together through introduction and development of accounting, finance and strategy.

 Students’ acquisition of knowledge and understanding is facilitated through the teaching and learning strategies pursued by the various departments from which BSc (Business Management with Accounting and Finance) modules are drawn.
 Teaching and learning methods used on the programme include lectures and small group teaching via seminars, tutorials, computer workshops, simulations and workshops.
 Students’ knowledge and skills are developed through taught material, exercises and coursework of increasing challenge and complexity throughout the programme.

-Course structure: Information contained on the website with respect to modules is correct at the time of publication, and the University will make every reasonable effort to offer modules as advertised.
+Programme structure: Information contained on the website with respect to modules is correct at the time of publication, and the University will make every reasonable effort to offer modules as advertised.
 In some cases changes may be necessary and may result in some combinations being unavailable, for example as a result of student feedback, timetabling, staff changes and new research.
 Not all optional modules are available every year.

 Introduction to Management